 As a rule of thumb, you can fit about 8 asparagus plants in a 1.2 metre squared container.

 Water well.
 Site in a sunny but sheltered place in the garden.
-If you’re growing tomatoes are well they’re great companion plants for asparagus.
+If you’re growing tomatoes are well they’re great companion plants for asparagus, as too are strawberries.

 As shoots start to appear on the crown, cover them with compost leaving about 2 centimetres uncovered.
 Keep covering the shoots as they grow until you reach the overall compost level of the container.
 You’ll get about 10 shoots per crown, asparagus variety depending.